GluuFederation/oxd-play/oxd-play-client/README.md

 9005 is you port where you application will run on https protocal.
 This will make sure you app will always run on https instead http.

 >note :- use this command only in development mode because "-Dhttps.port=9005" will generate selfsigned certification for https which may not work in real time.
 For prodcucation mode you need to generate you owen ssl certificate using keystore.

-## Useage:

----

-There is GlobalData class in .Global package where you can change various parameters according to your configurations.

 ##Tips: